Sampling random graphs with specified degree sequences

-Because convergence for arbitrary MCMCs cannot be calculated theoretically~\cite{tierney1994markov}, convergence is instead detected in an online fashion by examining the local statistics of the sequence of states the MCMC visits.
-Such convergence tests have a common structure: (1) a statistic calculated from each state the MCMC visits, (2) a choice of how often to compute this statistic, referred to here as the sampling gap $\eta$, and (3) a statistical test to assess when this calculated statistic has converged to its steady state or asymptotic distribution.
-Many such tests have been developed for general MCMCs~\cite{garren1993convergence, dixit2017mcmc, johnson1996studying, heidelberger1983simulation, liu1992variational, mykland1995regeneration, ritter1992facilitating, roberts1992convergence, yu1994rates, yu1994qlooking, zellner1995gibbs}, and several are included in popular Python and R packages~\cite{gelman2013bayesian, raftery1995number, geweke1991evaluating}.
-However, none of these methods is designed for the configuration model and, as we will show, they do not perform well when applied to it.
-Refs.~\cite{brooks1998some, roy2020convergence, brooks1998convergence} present a detailed comparative analysis of several MCMC convergence detection techniques, and highlight their limitations by analyzing their theoretical biases and practical implementations.
+\textbf{Practical approaches for assessing MCMC convergence:} Since the convergence rates of different MCMC algorithms on their target distributions differ considerably, analytically estimating the mixing times for arbitrary MCMCs is not possible~\cite{tierney1994markov, roberts1996geometric, brooks1998convergence}.
+Instead, convergence can be detected in an online fashion by examining the local statistics of the sequence of states the MCMC visits~\cite{roberts1998markov, cowles1996markov, brooks1998general}.
+Such convergence tests have a common structure: (1) a statistic calculated from each state the MCMC visits, (2) a choice of how often to sample from the MCMC, referred to here as the sampling gap $\eta$, and (3) a statistical test to assess when the calculated statistic has converged to its steady state, i.e., asymptotic distribution.
+Many such tests have been developed for general MCMCs~\cite{garren1993convergence, dixit2017mcmc, johnson1996studying, heidelberger1983simulation, liu1992variational, mykland1995regeneration, ritter1992facilitating, roberts1992convergence, yu1994rates, yu1994qlooking, zellner1995gibbs}, and several are included in popular Python and R~packages~\cite{gelman1992inference, raftery1995number, geweke1991evaluating}.
+However, these methods are not designed specifically for the configuration model and, as we will show, they do not perform well when applied to it.
+Detailed comparative analysis of several MCMC convergence detection techniques have highlighted their limitations with respect to their theoretical biases and practical implementations~\cite{brooks1998some, roy2020convergence, brooks1998convergence, el2006comparison, sinharay2003assessing}.
 Relatedly, Cowles and Carlin~\cite{cowles1996markov} study 13 different general convergence diagnostics and find that every method can fail to detect the type of convergence they were designed to identify.